“Hello Summer!”

+“Hello Summer!”
 Summer is almost here.
-After months of short days and perhaps a mood that matches staying indoors (if your winters are wet and cold), shed those winter blues and head out on safari with these 5 handy tips to help you with your summer photography.
+After months of short days and perhaps a mood that matches staying indoors (if your winters are wet and cold), shed those winter blues and head out on safari with these 5 summer photography tips.

 Wet Weather Protection

 The weather at Londolozi in summer features high temperatures with the chance of afternoon thunderstorms.
 Rain gear to protect your camera is a good idea.
-I would advise having a camera rain jacket, which is great for when you still want to carry on shooting but the rain is not too heavy.
+I would advise having a camera rain jacket.
+It is great for when you still want to carry on shooting but the rain is not too heavy.
 To protect your gear on the journey back to camp, pelican cases are hardy and so your gear is sure to stay dry.
-If a pelican case is not convenient (they can be quite bulky and heavy) a dry-bag is great to wrap around your camera bag.
+But a pelican case might not be the most convenient option: they can be quite bulky and heavy.
+Instead, a dry-bag is great to wrap around your camera bag.

 Don’t Stop Shooting in the Rain